11 Jobs That Qualify to Extend Your Working Holiday Visa in New Zealand

 Best locations for vineyard maintenance: Marlborough, Otago, Hawke’s Bay, Wairarapa, Auckland and Waiheke Island.

 4. Fruit tree pruning

-Cutting away branches or undesired parts of plants or trees is considered pruning.
+Cutting away branches or undesired parts of plants or trees are considered pruning.

 Best locations for fruit tree pruning: Hawke’s Bay, Nelson and Otago.